Makes one 20x30cm cake.

 - 1 teaspoon instant coffee

-In a bowl, combine heavy cream, vanilla sugar and coffee powder.
-Whisk until soft peaks form.
+Combine heavy cream, vanilla sugar, and coffee powder in a mixing bowl.
+Whisk the mixture until soft peaks form.

-Place one meringue layer on a serving plate.
-Spread white chocolate mocha filling over it and top with another meringue layer.
-Spread the chocolate hazelnut filling over.
-Top with mocha whipped cream and spread thin layer of the cream over the sides of cake.
-Sprinkle with chopped chocolate if desired.
+Place one layer of meringue on a serving plate.
+Spread a layer of white chocolate mocha filling on top, then another layer of meringue.
+Cover with the chocolate hazelnut filling.
+Spread a thin layer of mocha whipped cream around the sides of the cake.
+If desired, top with chopped chocolate.

-After a suprisingly successful flirt with meringue and Chocolate Cinnamon & Hazelnut Meringue Cookies, I mustered the courage to try one more meringue recipe.
-This time I opted for a lovely creamy cake with meringue layers.
-I was blown away, not just with the taste and texture of the layers, but also with the abiliy of meringues to soak up some of that creamyfilling and turn into a moist and fluffy cake layers.
+I mustered the courage to try one more meringue recipe after a surprising success with Chocolate Cinnamon & Hazelnut Meringue Cookies.
+I chose a lovely creamy cake with meringue layers this time.
+Not only was I blown away by the taste and texture of the layers, but also by the ability of the meringues to soak up some of the creamy filling and transform into moist and fluffy cake layers.